dan-frank/dan-frank/NIXSETUP.md

-# Nix Dev Environment
+# `dan-frank`'s Nix System Configuration

-I'm using Nix and home-manager to manage my applications and their configurations.
+I'm using Nix to manage my applications and their configurations.
 This file will act as a guide for how to setup and run these files.

 ## Next steps